ArielKatzir/italian_teacher/demos/API_DEMO_GUIDE.md

 }
 ```

-**⚠️ Important:** The assignment is created immediately, but homework generation happens **in the background**.
-Wait ~3 seconds before checking student homework.
+**⚠️ Important:** The assignment is created immediately, but homework generation happens **in the background** using GPU.
+- Wait ~90 seconds for 5 exercises (varies by GPU: L4, V100, A100)
+- If GPU is not available, generation will fail

 ---

 ### Step 4: Check Assignment Status

-**Wait 3 seconds**, then check if homework generation is complete:
+**Wait for generation to complete** (~90 seconds on GPU), then check status:

 **Browser:** Click `GET /api/teacher/assignments/{assignment_id}` → Enter `1` → "Execute"